 One of our favorite things to do with the tomatoes is make bruschetta.
 Tessa is the official bruschetta maker at our house and when it is tomato time we eat it several times a week.

 Our neighbor and friend Hannah shared with us a great bruschetta tip she learned when she and her family went to Italy.
-Normally, we just brush some olive oil on the sliced bread and then toast them under the broiler.
-Hannah taught us to coat them with olive oil but then sprinkle each slice with some Herbs de Provence and some freshly grated Parmesan cheese and then toast under the broiler - yum!
-It is so much better!
+We just brush some olive oil on the sliced bread and then toast them under the broiler.

-6 or 7 roma tomatoes, skinned and chopped into small pieces
+- 7 roma tomatoes skinned and chopped into small pieces